22nd Century Group Inc (XXII) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price suggested by analysts for XXII is $3.33, which is $3.13 above the current market price.
-The public float for XXII is 43.21M, and currently, shorts hold a 1.90% of that float.
-The average trading volume for XXII on January 09, 2024 was 1.16M shares.
+The public float for XXII is 43.18M, and currently, short sellers hold a 2.54% ratio of that float.
+The average trading volume of XXII on January 17, 2024 was 1.24M shares.

 XXII’s Market Performance

-The stock of 22nd Century Group Inc (XXII) has seen a 12.17% increase in the past week, with a -15.84% drop in the past month, and a -68.14% fall in the past quarter.
-The volatility ratio for the week is 7.93%, and the volatility levels for the past 30 days are at 9.79% for XXII.
-The simple moving average for the last 20 days is 3.81% for XXII stock, with a simple moving average of -95.06% for the last 200 days.
+The stock of 22nd Century Group Inc (XXII) has seen a 8.76% increase in the past week, with a 2.79% rise in the past month, and a -64.39% fall in the past quarter.
+The volatility ratio for the week is 11.97%, and the volatility levels for the past 30 days are at 9.80% for XXII.
+The simple moving average for the last 20 days is 11.50% for XXII’s stock, with a simple moving average of -94.57% for the last 200 days.

 Analysts’ Opinion of XXII